-While we have security measures in place to protect sensitive data and confidential information and prevent data loss and other security breaches, we cannot guarantee that our, or our third-party service providers', consultants', or contractors' security measures will be sufficient to protect against unauthorized access to, or other compromise of such sensitive data and confidential information.
+While we have security measures in place designed to protect information and prevent data loss and other security breaches, we cannot guarantee that our, or our third-party service providers', consultants', or contractors' security measures will be sufficient to protect against unauthorized access to, or other compromise of such information.
 The techniques used to sabotage or to obtain unauthorized access to our platform, systems, networks and/or physical facilities in which data is stored or through which data is transmitted change frequently, and we may be unable to anticipate such techniques or implement adequate preventative measures or stop security breaches that may arise from such techniques.
 As a result, our safeguards and preventive measures may not be adequate to prevent current or future cyberattacks and security incidents, including security breaches that may remain undetected for extended periods of time, which can substantially increase the potential for a material adverse impact resulting from the breach.

-We are also required to comply with laws, rules, industry standards and regulations that require us to maintain the security of sensitive data and confidential information.
-We may also have contractual and other legal obligations to notify relevant stakeholders of security breaches.
-Failure to prevent or mitigate cyberattacks could result in unauthorized access to such sensitive data and confidential information, including personal information (and protected health information).
+We are also required to comply with laws, rules, industry standards, regulations, policies and contracts that may require us to maintain the security of information.
+In addition, we may have contractual and other legal obligations to notify relevant stakeholders of security breaches.
+Failure to prevent or mitigate cyberattacks could result in unauthorized access to such information, including personal information (and protected health information).
 Most jurisdictions have enacted laws requiring companies to notify individuals, regulatory authorities and others of security breaches involving certain types of data.
 In addition, our agreements with certain customers and partners may require us to notify them in the event of a security breach.
 Such disclosures are costly, could lead to negative publicity, may cause our customers to lose confidence in the effectiveness of our security measures and not use our services, and require us to expend significant capital and other resources to respond to and/or alleviate problems caused by the actual or perceived security breach.
 In addition, any costs or other liabilities related to responding to a cybersecurity event or to mitigate any identified security vulnerabilities could be significant, including costs for remediating the effects of such an event, paying a ransom, restoring data from backups, and conducting data analysis to determine what data may have been affected by the breach.
 In addition, our efforts to contain or remediate a security breach or any vulnerability exploited to cause a breach may be unsuccessful, and efforts and any related failures to contain or remediate them could result in interruptions, delays, loss in customer trust, harm to our reputation, and increases to our insurance coverage.
-For example, any such event that leads to unauthorized access, use, or disclosure of sensitive data and confidential information, including personal information related to our patient samples or employees, could harm our reputation directly, compel us to comply with federal and/or state breach notification laws and foreign law equivalents, subject us to mandatory corrective action, and otherwise subject us to liability under laws and regulations that protect the privacy and security of personal information, which could result in significant legal and financial exposure and reputational damages that could potentially have an adverse effect on our business.
+For example, any such event that leads to unauthorized access, use, or disclosure of information, including personal information related to our patient samples or personnel, could harm our reputation directly, compel us to comply with federal and/or state breach notification laws and foreign law equivalents, subject us to mandatory corrective action, and otherwise subject us to liability under laws and regulations that protect the privacy and security of personal information, which could result in significant legal and financial exposure and reputational damages that could potentially have an adverse effect on our business.